- Our customers have been hired by : *Foot Note

 - Neonatal Resuscitation Programme (NRP), Resuscitation Council UK, 2021

-- Keep your CV concise.
-Use bullet points to describe responsibilities and achievements in previous roles to help recruiters scan your experience quickly.
+- Keep your CV concise: Use bullet points to describe responsibilities and achievements, making your experience easy to scan.

 How to write a CV for a midwife

-Once you’ve selected your CV format, it’s time to focus on the specifics.
-Thanks to the following sections, you’ll learn how to create a CV highlighting your qualifications and dedication to helping pregnant women and their newborns.
-We’ll walk you through each part of your midwife CV, providing valuable tips and answering common questions about CV writing.
+Time to focus on the specifics.
+Thanks to the following sections, you’ll learn how to create a midwife CV highlighting your qualifications and dedication to helping pregnant women and their newborns.
+I’ll walk you through each part of your midwife CV, providing valuable tips and answering common questions about CV writing.

-The first section to include on your CV is the header.
-This contains essential information recruiters need to identify your application and contact you.
+The first section to include on your midwifery CV is the header.
+This contains essential information that helps recruiters identify your application and contact you.
 A good CV header includes your full name, location, phone number, and email.
-If you’re submitting a cover letter with your application, make sure this section matches the contact details from your cover letter.

-Example of contact section for a midwife CV
+Example of a contact section for a midwife’s CV

 Joanna Dylan